The Home Buying Process

 The next step is to have the home inspected by a licensed home inspector.
 The inspector’s job is to examine the interior and exterior of the home as well as all mechanical elements and provide a report detailing the true condition of the home.
 You will select the home inspector and may also opt to pay for additional inspections for radon, mold, and more.

 Depending on the home inspector’s findings, you may want to renegotiate your offer.
 You can ask the seller to repair or replace things as necessary or ask for a reduction in the purchase price of the home.
 Your real estate agent will help you with this process.
+SLFCU may require certain habitability items to be repaired prior to closing.

-A licensed professional, chosen by the lender, will visit the home to generate an appraisal – an independent assessment of the home’s market value.
+A licensed professional, chosen by SLFCU, will visit the home to generate an appraisal – an independent assessment of the home’s market value.
 If the appraised value of the home is lower than what you have agreed to pay, your real estate agent and loan officer will work with you to determine the best course of action, such as renegotiating the price or increasing your down payment.

 STEP 8: ACQUIRE HOMEOWNERS (HAZARD) INSURANCE.

 You are required to have homeowners insurance (sometimes called hazard insurance) on your home.
 You can get quotes from various insurance companies and choose the company and insurance you’d like to use.
+It's important to select the insurance company right away as to not delay the closing.

 STEP 9: FINALIZE ADDENDUMS AND CONDUCT THE FINAL WALKTHROUGH.